johnsriot/gatsby-starter-netlify-cms/src/pages/about/index.md

 I'm escpecially proud of nerdy collection of SBCs (single board computers).
 I have built a portable modular compute platform, an Alexa/Google Home hybrid, and many other gadgets.
 Other Maker projects can be found here. //TODO add link to projects

 ### Hacker
 As an honorary member of the house of Slytherin, I can cast dark magic spells to cast wireless attacks, reverse engineer programs, and gather information.
-For my practices of the dark arts, I use Kali Linux and Parrot OS.
+In my practices of the dark arts, I use Kali Linux and Parrot OS.

 ### Cloud Architect
 In the kitchen where Infrastructure, Containers, and Functions meet, I am a pizzaiolo.
 Ensuring that each slice of the pizza is cooked to perfection and on-time.